Javets70/iitm_notes/docs/MLT/WEEK 5/Supervised Learning.md

 Now we plot the label in the same $\mathbb{R}^3$ subspace.
 ![](img/label_plot.png)

-We can see that the linear combinations of the features will lie in the same plane as the features themselves.
+We can see that the linear combinations of the features (green vectors) will lie in the same plane as the features themselves.

 Now if we also plot the label vector ($y$) onto the same $\mathbb{R}^3$